tnnrhpwd/C-Simple/README.md

 **Tab Bar Navigation:**

  The AppShell.xaml uses a TabBar to enable tabbed navigation between major sections of the app.

+## Publishing

+1. **Open the Project:**

+    Open the solution file (C_Simple.sln) in Visual Studio 2022.

+2. **Publish the Solution:**

+    In Visual Studio, right-click on the solution in Solution Explorer and select "Publish..."

+3. **Fill in forms:**

+    Fill out the forms with the required information and save location.

+4. **Run the App:**

+    Navigate to the save location to collect your published executable.

 ## Contributing